- Narrative Background

 - Ruth refused to ‘turn back’

 The Story of Ruth unfolds during the “days of the judges.”
 The specific location that is central to the narrative is in Bethlehem of Judah (“House of Bread”).
 The region that the central location is assigned to is called Ephratah (“Fruitfulness”).
-In those days there lived a man named Elimelech (My Mighty One is King) and his wife Naomi (My Delight).
+In those days there lived a man named Elimelech (G-d is My King) and his wife Naomi (My Delight).

 They had two sons, Machlon (Weak & Sick) and Chilyon (Wasting Away).

 The names of the sons of Elimelech and Naomi reflect the hardship of the time.
 Machlon comes from a verb (chalah) that means “to be sick.”
 In addition Chilyon comes from a verb (kalah) that means “wasting away,” and “destruction.”
 Such is our condition when we have in a time of difficulty (famine) wandered away from the ways of the Spirit and relocated ourselves in the non-spiritual ways of the Gentile world.